Review by Bonnie Cehovet

 In any case, the imagery is always beautiful and really draws you in.
 I've had some truly moving experiences meditating on these cards, connecting with the earth's creatures both great and small.
 This is definitely one of the greatest strengths of the deck, the balance it achieves in looking at different kinds of animal, and finding their beauty, strength, creativity, playfulness, majesty, and subtlety.
 I love that we can commune through this deck with everything from a lady bug (Four of Wands) to a whale (Ten of Cups), from a duckling (Ace of Swords) to a panda (Two of Pentacles).
 The companion book encourages us to think about how it would be to live life as these various creatures, and thus to tap into a completely new perspective.
 For this alone I would applaud the deck, and recommend it to anyone who wants to get more in touch with the amazing beings we share the planet with.

-See the card images of Animals Divine Tarot or find out the details.
+See card images from the Animals Divine Tarot